 Kliešte

-Professional HX-50B Crimping Tool For Copper & Aluminum Cables – Heavy-Duty S2 Alloy Steel Jaws, 40cm Ergonomic Handle, Ideal For Tubular Terminals
+Professional Crimping Tool For Electrical Wiring - Heavy Duty S2 Alloy Steel Pliers With Ergonomic Handle, Ideal For Tube Terminals 6-4 & 6-6

 Multifunctional Hose Clamp Pliers Tool - Professional Automotive Repair & Household Use, S2 Alloy Steel Jaw, Chrome Plated, Ergonomic Design